Stewart Bell Jr. Archives

 To help you respond, the Census Bureau also offers webpages and guides in 59 non-English languages, including American Sign Language, as well as guides in Braille and large print.
 Visit Language Support to learn more.

 When can I respond to the census?

-In early 2020, every household in America will receive a notice to complete the census online, by phone, or by mail.
-In May, the U.S. Census Bureau will begin following up in person with households that have yet to respond.
+In early 2020, every household in America received a notice to complete the census online, by phone, or by mail.
+In the fall, the U.S. Census Bureau will begin following up in person with households that have yet to respond.

 Is my information safe?

 Your responses to the 2020 Census are safe, secure, and protected by federal law.
 Your answers can only be used to produce statistics.
 They cannot be used against you by any government agency or court in any way—not by the FBI, not by the CIA, not by the DHS, and not by ICE.

 You will be asked a few simple questions, like age, sex, and the number of people who live in your home, including children.